Module palletjack.load

 Methods

-The new dataframe must have a 'SHAPE' column containing geometries of the same type as the live data.
+If you are working with a feature layer, the new dataframe must have a 'SHAPE' column containing geometries of the same type as the live data.

 The new dataframe's columns and data must match the existing data's fields (with the exception of generated fields like shape area and length) in name, type, and allowable length.
 Live fields that are not nullable and don't have a default value must have a value in the new data; missing data in these fields will raise an error.